To add more Italian culture into your family life, check out these events, festivities, attractions, and other Italian spots in New York City.

 Westchester Italian Cultural Center

 The Westchester Italian Cultural Center was established to celebrate the rich heritage of modern and past Italian culture.
 The center instills an appreciation of the Italian language, arts, history, cuisine, and commerce.
 Special exhibits, events, and programming are offered.
 There is a library, a wine cellar, an exhibit hall, a kitchen, and more unique spaces to explore.
-Pay a visit and become enriched with Italian tradition and culture from all aspects.
+Pay a visit, celebrate the center's 10th anniversary, and become enriched with Italian tradition and culture from all aspects.

 Bronx Little Italy

 The Belmont section of the Bronx is considered Bronx Little Italy.
 Here you can eat delicious breads, pastas, meats, pastries, Italian sausage, and more wonderful authentic Italian edibles.
 Many Italian immigrants made this area their home and the shops in the area hold onto tradition.

 Some attractions in the area include Ciccarone Park with open space for kids to play; Our Lady of Mt.
 Carmel Church; and Belmont Library & Enrico Fermi Cultural Center with a facility dedicated to Italian-American Heritage; and of course, nearby is the beloved Bronx Zoo!

 The Italian Cultural Center was established in 1992 at St. John’s University.
 The center conducts a wide array of educational and cultural activities that increase awareness of Italian-American culture and heritage.
 The center’s mission is to preserve and celebrate Italian and Italian-American culture, values, and history.
 Events such as concerts, operas, plays, art exhibits, and more make for a nice afternoon or evening with the family.